Akshay-Angadi/E-commerce-Delivery-Optimization/README.md

 ## Objectives

-1. **Minimize Days to Delivery**: Ensure shipments reach customers within 2 days when the origin and destination are identical, and within 4 days for other shipments.
+1. **Minimize Days to Delivery**: Ensuring shipments reach customers within 2 days when the origin and destination are identical, and within 4 days for other shipments.

-2. **Optimize Shipping Costs**: Reduce shipping expenses while meeting the specified delivery targets.
+2. **Optimize Shipping Costs**: Reducing shipping expenses while meeting the specified delivery targets.